Skip to content

 • Hellboy: Emerald Hell – A novel by Tom Piccirilli.
 Hellboy comes to the crossroads in Enigma, Georgia, a small town plagued by strange occurrences.
 Sent to keep an eye on Sarah Nail, a young girl hiding from the curse of her family, he becomes entangled in the blood debt of evil mystical preacher, Brother Jester.

-• Lobster Johnson: The Satan Factory – A Novel by Thomas E. Sniegoski taking place during the years before World War II.
+• Lobster Johnson: The Satan Factory – A Novel by Thomas E. Sniegoski, taking place during the years before World War II.
 The Lobster has to stop a physician who stumbles across the power to transform men into monsters.

 It’s a big one!
 Maybe I made a mistake.
-Let me know in the comment section what you would recommend.
+Let me know in the comments section what you would recommend.
 There are a lot of possible variations with this reading order, all inputs can be valuable!